dodgymike/hackrf-wiki/Operating-System-Tips.md

 ## other Linux distributions

-Use [PyBOMBS](http://gnuradio.org/pybombs) to automatically compile and install libhackrf, gr-osmosdr, and GNU Radio from source.
+If your distribution is based on RPM or DEB, then easiest is to use [PyBOMBS](http://gnuradio.org/pybombs) to automatically compile and install libhackrf, gr-osmosdr, and GNU Radio from source.